-Brandon S. Keath Corporate Faculty (CYOM)
+Brandon S. Keath Corporate Faculty (CYOM) and Program Lead CYOM Online

 Cybersecurity, this is the subject I live and breathe each and every day.
 Cyberthreats continue to mount against organizations small and large!
 Sophisticated new cyber attacks seem to show up in the news daily.
 At Appalachia Technologies we understand these threats intimately and make it our priority to stop them.
 We provide managed cybersecurity services and red team penetration testing exercises to pinpoint weaknesses in your organization before the bad guys do!
 If you care about your business and worry about the current cyber threats that it faces, reach out to us for a free consultation and see how we can help defend your organization today!